 In March of 1992, the Marist Center for Lifetime Study was launched, with a series of four to six week noncredit courses.
 The Center, a gift from the estate of Rose Sherman, is strongly ingrained with a sense of leadership and academic purpose.
 Rose Sherman moved to Poughkeepsie in the 1980’s to be cared for by her family.
 Jonah, sensitive to the need for challenging intellectual pursuits for senior citizens, worked to establish the Marist College Center for Lifetime Study as a loving tribute to his Aunt Rose after her death .

-CLS boasts a membership of more than 500 members, an administrative board of elected members, and volunteer facilitators from the community who design course outlines, as well as facilitate group discussions.
+CLS boasts a membership of more than 600 members, an administrative board of elected members, and volunteer facilitators from the community who design course outlines, as well as facilitate group discussions.
 Inaugural courses for CLS were: “New Perspectives on Greater Poughkeepsie’s Past”, “Nobel Prize Winners in Literature”, “Landmark Decisions of the Supreme Court", and "The Comic Mind: Comedy and Movies”.
-This fall CLS courses will be held at Locust Grove the Samuel Morse Historic Site, on the Marist Campus, and at the Fishkill Executive Center.
+CLS courses are currently held at Locust Grove the Samuel Morse Historic Site.